Harha/trackmania-server-docker/README.md

 # trackmania-server-docker

-Docker image for running a trackmania 2020 dedicated server easily.
+Docker image(s) for running a trackmania 2020 dedicated server + pyplanet easily.

-I've added PyPlanet to the installation with basic configuration example in the docker-compose section.
-Later I will probably divide this into 2 images, 1 for server and 1 for pyplanet, to easily control multiple servers with 1 pyplanet container.
-The PyPlanet documentation says, that the SFTP/SCP/SSH drivers do not work yet for remote-controlling different servers, which is why I haven't done this yet.

-## build

-The build directory contains the Dockerfile instructions to build a working image to be used as a container.
+The project is divided into 3 images, separated by tags.
+I suggest new users to use the :server & :pyplanet images separately, since this makes it possible to have multiple servers controlled by single pyplanet container.

+* :latest
+  * This tag is a 'legacy' image, it's a combined trackmania server + pyplanet installation
+  * Built from folder ./build-legacy
+* :server
+  * This tag is the latest version of the trackmania server image
+  * Built from folder ./build-server
+* :pyplanet
+  * This tag is the latest version of the pyplanet server controller image
+  * Built from folder ./build-pyplanet

 ## compose

-The compose directory contains an example compose & config files for actually starting & running a container with the built image.
+The compose directories contain example compose & config files for actually starting & running container(s) with the built image(s).

 You're supposed to edit it to your likings if you want to run your own server.
-Put your maps into the compose/maps folder.
+Put your maps into the `compose-(example|legacy)/maps` folder.
 Download from trackmania exchange.

 Example compose command to deploy the stack.
 The `p` argument specifies project name that you can change to easily deploy multiple server stacks on same machine.